High school (grades 9-12) · La Palma, CA

 What is the racial and ethnic makeup of John F. Kennedy High?

-The largest demographic group at John F. Kennedy High is Hispanic or Latino at 45.1%.
-The school serves a diverse student body in La Palma, CA.
+The largest demographic group at John F. Kennedy High is Hispanic or Latino at 45.1% of enrollment, in La Palma, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.5/100.

 What is the Resource Investment Index for John F. Kennedy High?

-John F. Kennedy High has a Resource Investment Index of 46/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+John F. Kennedy High has a Resource Investment Index of 47/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page